sophiefitzpatrick/marvelcli/README.md

 The wrapper will enable you to interact with your Marvel account from the comfort of your command line.

-To auth each command you'll need to use the `-a` flag with your access token.

-You can generate a new one or find the one you have already set up here: https://marvelapp.com/oauth/devtoken

 ## Getting started:

 `pip install marvelapp-cli`

 https://pypi.org/project/marvelapp-cli/

+## Authing requests:

+You will need an access token to use the CLI, generate a new one or find the one you already have set up here: https://marvelapp.com/oauth/devtoken

+You can export your token by running this command from the same dir you installed the CLI:
+`export MARVEL_CLI_TOKEN='your access token'`

+The CLI will then automatically use this token for each command you run (so you don't have to auth each one individually).

+Or you can wait until the CLI prompts you for your auth token, then we'll save it for you in the same manner.

 ## Example:

-To create a project:

-	marvelcli create-project --name Rua --password floof --auth [your access token]
+To invite users to your workspace:

+	marvelcli invite-users-to-workspace --email "janis@bigbrotherandtheholdingcompany.com" --email "stevie@fleetwoodmac.com" --email "grace@jeffersonairplane.com"

 ## Commands available: